PhilippMundhenk/philippmundhenk.github.io/_posts/2020-11-17-home-assistant-doorbell.md

 ## Problem Statement

 With a simple, wired, "ding-dong-style" doorbell, it is not easily possible to add this to your home automation network.
 These are wired directly from the switch at the door/gate to the actual bell making the sound.
-Looking at one of these old doorbells, you will discover that they are working by a spring and coil mechanism, that when activated moves a clapper, which in sounds an actual bell.
+Looking at one of these old doorbells, you will discover that they are working by a spring and coil mechanism, that when activated moves a clapper, which in turn sounds an actual bell.
 In the one direction it goes "ding", in the other, it goes "dong".
 This is ridiculously cheap to build and lasts for decades or more.

 ## Setup